immersive-web/depth-sensing/explainer.md

 }
 ```

-**Note**: `XRWebGLBinding`'s `getDepthTexture()` method will only return a result if the depth API was configured with mode set to `"gpu-optimized"`.
-Also note that it is possible for the application to configure the depth API using a data format that cannot be uploaded to the GPU with the provided binding (for example, `"float32"` data format on a WebGL1 context).
+**Note**: `XRWebGLBinding`'s `getDepthInformation()` method will only return a result if the depth API was configured with mode set to `"gpu-optimized"`.
+Also note that it is possible for the application to configure the depth API using a data format that cannot be uploaded to the GPU with the provided binding (for example, `"float32"` data format on a WebGL1 context) - in this case, the call to `XRWebGLBinding.getDepthInformation()` should fail.

 ### Interpreting the data